astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 ```
 -->

+ADVISOR.
+Your pattern matching encoding looks good!
+You seem to be getting the hang of this.
+How
+about we do something challenging then?
+Say, type synonyms?

 STUDENT.
 Type synonyms?
 You mean, introducing type definitions like `type natpair = nat * nat`?
+That
-That does not seem particularly tricky.
+does not seem particularly tricky.

 ADVISOR.
-I think we will face a couple of interesting issues with it.
-Let me write out the necessary pen-and-paper rules first, so that we are on the same page.
-We'll do top-level type definitions, so let's add a top-level notion of programs, and a well-formedness judgement for them.
+I think we will face a couple of interesting issues with it, the main one being how to do
+*structural recursion* in a nice way.
+But first, let me write out the necessary pen-and-paper rules, so that we are on the same page.
+We'll do top-level type definitions, so let's add a top-level notion of programs and a well-formedness judgment for them.
 (We could do modules instead of just programs, but I feel that would derail us a little.)
 We also need an additional environment to store type definitions:

 \vspace{-1.2em}
 \begin{mathpar}